CommonAccord/Cmacc-Org/Doc/Dx/Acme/09-EU-US-DataTransfer/Doc_v0.md

 NOTE=This is a master data sheet.
-It is used by the various European subs to make their forms.
-See Acme_DE, Acme_UK, and Acme_FR.
-Accordingly, it does not include a specific form of the Model Clauses (that is done at the subsidiary level).
-(Click "Used By" above to see all the uses of this term sheet.)
+It is used when the various European subs to make their forms: <a href="index.php?action=source&file=Dx/Acme_DE/01-EU-US-DataTransfer/Doc_v0.md">Acme DE</a>, <a href="index.php?action=source&file=Dx/Acme_FR/11-EU-US-DataTransfer/Doc_v0.md">Acme FR</a>, <a href="index.php?action=source&file=Dx/Acme_UK/01-EU-US-DataTransfer/Doc_v0.md">Acme UK</a>See Acme_DE, Acme_UK, and Acme_FR.
+Accordingly, it does not include a specific form of the Model Clauses (that is done at the subsidiary level) and does not render into a document.
+(Click "Used By" above to see the uses of this term sheet.)

 Note1=No info about the DEO because that will be provided by the sub.